chef/chef-web-docs/chef_master/source/chef_repo.rst

 -----------------------------------------------------
 .. tag all_directory_chef

-The .chef directory is a hidden directory that is used to store validation key files and optionally a config.rb file.
+The .chef directory is a hidden directory that is used to store validation key files and optionally a `config.rb </config_rb.html>`__ file.

 .. end_tag